A parent has taken the elaborate step of pretending to die in order to wriggle out of any Parent-Teacher Association activities.

-After just a few days the kitchen bin was already full to the brim with PTA leaflets and Simon’s phone was constantly buzzing with WhatsApp messages asking for volunteers for various the fundraising activities being organised.
+After just a few days the kitchen bin was already full to the brim with PTA leaflets and Simon’s phone was constantly buzzing with WhatsApp messages asking for volunteers for various the fundraising activities being organised this term.

 “No you don’t you bastards,” muttered Simon.
 “Not my precious free time.
 You’ll never take what little ‘me’ time I have left!”

 The final straw came when he was invited out to a curry night with the ‘PTA dads’.